TexTak

 Historical precedent: regulation follows incidents

-EU AI Act creating template
+EU AI Act creating template for risk-based regulation

 ▼ AGAINST